DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 # Overview

-The Operational Decision Manager usage metering service image produces license files that are compliant with the [IBM License Metric Tool](https://www.ibm.com/support/knowledgecenter/SS8JFY_9.2.0/com.ibm.lmt.doc/welcome/LMT_welcome.html) inventories IBM software.
+The Operational Decision Manager usage metering service image produces license files that are compliant with the [IBM License Service](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=services-license-service).
 It is based on the observed usage of Operational Decision Manager software.

 See the License section at the end of this page for restrictions on the use of this image.
-This image is used??

   # Usage